-Dry matter intakes of the experimental animals are shown in Figure-3.
+Dry matter intakes of the experimental animals are shown in Figure-1.
 It can be seen from the tables that total dry matter intake in dietary group-A and dietary group-B animals were similar and slightly higher than that of the dietary group-C animals.
 However the difference, is not significant (p>0.05).
 The DM intake of the experimental animals group A and B are similar and it may due to affinity of the animals towards the urea-molasses treated straw and urea-molasses supplemented concentrations.
-As the experimental diet-C has no such type of urea-molasses treated straw or urea-molasses supplemented concentrate the DM intake also significantly lower than the experimental diets A and B.

 Green grass intake was also similar in the animals of each group.
 Since the animals were given fixed quantity of rice straw the response on straw intake was not noticed.
 Rice straw was deficient in nitrogen, energy, and minerals and cannot support maintenance or production unless supplemented with deficient nutrients required for microbial growth in the rumen as well as by the animal (Preston and Leng, 1984).

 (Campling et al., 1962) have reported that when urea infused continuously in the rumen of cattle (150gm/day), straw consumption.
-It appears that such supplementation speed up the rate of fermentation of straw due to increased microbial activity in the rumen through microbial proliferation but this did not alter the extent of fermentation on terms of unit amount of ingested straw.
+It appears that such supplementation speed up the rate of fermentation of straw due to increased microbial activity in the rumen through microbial proliferation but this did not alter the extent of fermentation on terms of unit amount of ingested straw (M Shahjalal et al,2009).